 Initially QRisq’s customers have been municipalities but starting with the 2022 hurricane season, Q Risq is available to the general public.
 Elizabeth Valenti is the Lead Engineer who created, designed and, along with a staff of 7, built this piece of technology.

 There’s a good side and a bad side to everything.
 Even high winds.

 Almost everybody in the energy production business believes that wind power is going to provide a significant amount of our future electricity supply.
 Here in Louisiana, we don’t exactly have winds whistling across wide open plains.
 But we do have wind out at sea, in the Gulf.
 Harnessing that off-shore wind to generate electricity is now a priority, for both our State and Federal governments.

 As plans progress to build wind farms out in the Gulf, one of the essential items is the giant windmill blades that spin around to produce the energy.
 Each wind turbine blade is 400 feet long.
-And made of aerodynamically sculpted steel.
+And made of aerodynamically sculpted composite glass and carbon fiber.

 Wind turbine blades are reportedly the largest serially produced item manufactured on earth.
 And the exact spot on the planet that some of the most advanced blades are being designed is at the Avondale Shipyards, just out of New Orleans, by a company called Gulf Wind Technology.
 Its CEO is James Martin.

 “It’s an ill wind that blows nobody any good.”